Snickdx/WIJE/README.md

 BODY:

 Dear {$authorName},

 Re: Notification of Review Status - WIJE Paper {$contextName}
-{$contextName}

 On behalf of the Journal’s Publications and Editorial Board, we are sorry to inform you that your paper has not been accepted for possible publication at WIJE, with respect to the comments and suggestions from reviewer.

 We attached the reviewers’ feedback and your submitted manuscript for your record.
 We thank you again for your consideration of publishing your research work at WIJE.

+{$submissionReviewUrl}

 {$editorialContactSignature}